mchlrc/tic-tac-toe-game/README.md

-# odin-tic-tac-toe
+# tic-tac-toe-game

-The Tic Tac Toe Project from The Odin Project
+This is a web-based game of Tic Tac Toe.